EolnMsuk/AntiDarkSword-rootful/README.md

 ## 🔍 How the Protection Works (Allow-By-Default)

-To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
-You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.
+To protect yourself, you must go into the tweak settings and enable one of the Preset Rules tiers or explicitly RESTRICT the apps you want to lock down.

-> **Note:** You can specify *which* protections are active for what apps.
-Some restrictions will break UI, specifically JavaScript.
+**🛡️ Modular Lockdown Mode & Firmware Awareness** AntiDarkSword effectively acts as a "Modular Lockdown Mode," featuring intelligent OS detection to adapt to your device's exact capabilities, bypassing the need for Apple's Native Lockdown Mode:
+* **For iOS 16+:** It hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers to surgically disable the vulnerable JIT compiler.
+* **For iOS 15.x:** It utilizes undocumented WebKit `_WKProcessPoolConfiguration` APIs (`JITEnabled`) to surgically disable the JIT compiler natively, bridging the security gap for older devices that lack a system-wide Lockdown Mode.
+A strict, nuclear JavaScript kill-switch is also available as an ultimate fallback.

+Because it targets the specific rendering and downloading processes that exploit kits use as entry points, this tweak protects equally—if not more—against known zero-click payloads, while allowing you to keep essential system features functional.
+You retain your wired accessory permissions, shared albums, smart home integrations, and the baseline UI of your safe apps, while neutralizing the exact memory-corruption vulnerabilities attackers rely on.

 ## ✨ Features

-  * **WebKit Hardening:** Forcibly disables JavaScript execution, inline media auto-playback, Picture-in-Picture, WebGL, WebRTC (peer connections), and local file access within targeted web views.
+  * **WebKit Hardening:** Forcibly disables the JIT compiler, inline media auto-playback, Picture-in-Picture, WebGL, WebRTC (peer connections), and local file access within targeted web views.
+By disabling the highly-targeted JIT compiler while allowing baseline interpreted JavaScript, your apps retain their UI functionality while neutralizing memory-corruption zero-days.
-  * **iMessage Mitigation:** Defends against BlastPass/FORCEDENTRY-style attacks by disabling automatic attachment downloading and preview generation.
+  * **iMessage Mitigation:** Defends against BlastPass/FORCEDENTRY-style attacks by disabling automatic attachment downloading and preview generation within IMCore and ChatKit.
   * **Granular App Controls:** Tap on any restricted app in your settings to customize its specific mitigations.
-Want to disable WebRTC but keep JavaScript for a specific browser?
-You can now do that.
+Want to disable WebRTC but keep JIT enabled for a specific browser?
+You can do that.
   * **Zero-Crash Architecture:** Completely separates heavy web mitigations from background system tasks.
 This physical isolation guarantees that locking down background daemons will never cause memory limit crashes or respring loops.
-  * **Global Mitigations BETA:** Extreme system-wide kill-switches that apply mitigations to *every* process indiscriminately.
+  * **Global Mitigations (BETA):** Extreme system-wide kill-switches that apply mitigations to *every* process indiscriminately.
 Intended for emergency lockdowns only.
   * **User Agent Spoofing:** Globally spoof the `WKWebView` Custom User Agent for restricted apps to bypass strict fingerprinting modules.
 Includes modern presets (iOS 18.1, Android Chrome, Windows Edge, macOS, etc.) or the ability to inject a custom string.
   * **Tiered Protection:**
-      * **Level 1:** Protects native Apple apps and services.
+      * **Level 1:** Protects native Apple apps and services (Safari, Mail and Messages).
       * **Level 2:** Expands protection to major third-party browsers and social media apps.
       * **Level 3:** Locks down critical system daemons to prevent daemon-level zero-clicks.
   * **Custom Targeting:** Manually specify bundle IDs or process names to restrict specific background tasks.
 Swipe-to-delete makes management easy.

 > [\!WARNING]
-> **All Levels disable email and text previews of files.** You have to hold the file down and save it to the Files app to view it.
+> **All Levels by default disable file previews for email and text.** You have to hold the file down and save it to the Files app to view it.
 >
-> **Level 3 restricts critical background daemons.** `imagent` and `mediaserverd` filtering may break media playback in some apps.
-Lower your level if you experience issues.
+> **Level 3 restricts critical background daemons.** `imagent` and `mediaserverd` filtering.
+Lower your level if you experience any issues.

 ## 🛑 Mitigated Exploits

-By disabling WebKit and JavaScriptCore attack vectors, this tweak prevents several known exploit chains:
+By disabling WebKit JIT and JavaScriptCore attack vectors, this tweak prevents several known exploit chains:

   * **DarkSword:** Full-chain, JavaScript-based exploit kit (iOS 18.4 – 18.7).
   * **Coruna:** JavaScript-reliant iOS exploit kit (iOS 13.0 – 17.2.1).